ananthvk/db/README.md

 | `'d'`    | double      |
 | `'c'`    | string      |

+### `sys_tables` Table

+This is a special purpose table which holds data about other tables and database implementation information, it's table metadata page is always at page `0`

 ## Command line usage

 For simplicity in parsing, all commands are single line, terminated by a newline